lshpaner/model_metrics/docs/_sources/performance_assessment.rst.txt

 ROC AUC Example 3 (by Category)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this third ROC AUC evaluation example, we utilize the well-known Adult Income dataset [2]_, a practical benchmark for binary classification tasks.
-This dataset contains a rich set of categorical and numerical features that make it particularly suitable for analyzing model performance across different subgroups.
+In this third ROC AUC evaluation example, we utilize the well-known *Adult Income* dataset [2]_, a widely used benchmark for binary classification tasks.
+Its rich mix of categorical and numerical features makes it particularly suitable for analyzing model performance across different subgroups.

-To build and evaluate our model, we make use of the ``model_tuner`` library [3]_.
+To build and evaluate our models, we use the ``model_tuner`` library [3]_.
 :ref:`Click here to view the corresponding codebase for this workflow. <Adult_Income_Training>`

-In this scenario, our objective is to assess ROC AUC scores **not just overall**, but **for each individual category within a selected feature**—such as *occupation, education,* or *marital-status*.
-This enables a deeper examination of how model performance may vary across groups, which is especially important in contexts involving fairness, bias detection, or subgroup-level interpretability.
+The objective here is to assess ROC AUC scores not just overall, but **across each category of a selected feature**—such as *occupation*, *education*, *marital-status*, or *race*.
+This approach enables deeper insight into how performance varies by subgroup, which is particularly important for fairness, bias detection, and subgroup-level interpretability.

-Using the ``show_roc_curve`` function, we compute and plot the ROC AUC scores for a model (e.g., Random Forest) across all unique values in the selected feature.
-For example, when analyzing the *occupation* column, the plot shows the ROC AUC for each job category, helping us understand whether the classifier performs consistently across different employment types.

-The resulting visualization displays all ROC curves on a shared axis, enabling direct comparison across categories.
-Customization options include curve color, line style, plot size, and title, giving users flexibility to tailor the output to their analytical needs.
-This subgroup-level visualization provides a powerful lens for identifying discrepancies in model behavior—especially in scenarios where transparency, fairness, and accountability are key.
+The ``show_roc_curve`` function supports this analysis through the ``group_category`` parameter.
+For example, by passing ``group_category=X_test_2["race"]``, you can generate a separate ROC curve for each unique racial group in the dataset:

 .. code-block:: python